applitools/eyes-cypress/README.md

 import '@applitools/eyes.cypress/commands
 ```

+### API key
+Run your cypress tests with the environment variable `APPLITOOLS_API_KEY` set to the API key you have from Applitools Eyes.

 ## Usage
 After completing all of the above, you will be able to use the following commands to take screenshots during tests and use Applitools Eyes to manage them: